Flaried/freeRBXitems/README.md

 ## Files
 Roblox.py - Manages Roblox APIs

-HandleRequest.py - Manages status codes and other errors
+HandleRequest.py - Manages most requests and their status codes and other errors

 main.py - main program to buy the Items